scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The text representation of SCION AS numbers MUST be as follows:

+- SCION AS numbers in the lower 32-bit range MUST be represented as decimal.
-- Using big-endian hexadecimal notation in 3 groups of 4, in the range `0:0:0` to `ffff:ffff:ffff`.
+- SCION AS numbers in the higher 32-bit range MUST be represented using big-endian hexadecimal notation in 3 groups of 4, in the range `1:0:0` to `ffff:ffff:ffff`.
-- Leading zeros in each group are omitted, with the exception that one zero MUST be notated if a group is entirely zeros (e.g., `0:0:1`).
+- Leading zeros in each group are omitted, with the exception that one zero MUST be notated if a group is entirely zeros (e.g., `1:0:1`).
 The `::` zero-compression feature of IPv6 MUST NOT be used.
+- Implementations MAY accept AS numbers in the lower 32-bit range in the Hex form, but they should convert them to the decimal form (e.g. a program may accept AS number '0:1:f' and convert it to 65551).
 - A range of AS numbers can be shortened with a notation similar to the one used for CIDR IP ranges ({{RFC4632}}).
+In such case, the Hex notation MUST be used.
 For example, the range of the lowest 32-bit AS numbers (0-4294967295) can be represented as `0:0:0/16`.
-- For historical reasons, SCION AS numbers in the lower 32-bit range MAY also be represented as decimal for human readability.
-For example, if a program receives the AS number `0:1:f`, it MAY display the number as "65551".

 #### <ISD, AS> tuples